 3. Preview Your Check

-In the top right-hand corner, you’ll see four white dots aligned vertically.
-Click on them, and a drop down will appear.
+In the top right-hand corner, you’ll see a series of white dots aligned vertically.
+Click on them, and a drop-down will appear.
 Select the last option, “Print or Save PDF.”
 A box with information about print settings will appear.
-Be sure to read, because you may need to change your check alignment, border, or size when you’re finished reviewing the check preview.
+Be sure to read that, because you may need to change your check alignment, border, or size when you’re finished reviewing the check preview.

-4. Prepare Printer, Adjust Settings, Load & Print
+4. Prepare Printer, Adjust Settings, Load and Print

 Now, you’re ready to select a printer.
 Select “All Printers” in the top left-hand corner (you’ll see the alternative option to save as a PDF), and your device will begin searching for printers.
 You can add a wireless printer from your phone settings; the exact steps can vary depending on the type of phone you have.